-17 See Table 6 in Appendix B for historical fall enrollment data.
+16 See Table 6 in Appendix B for historical fall enrollment data.

-18 The number of Minnesota residents enrolling in Manitoba is for the full academic year 2018-19.
+17 The number of Minnesota residents enrolling in Manitoba is for the full academic year 2019-20.

-19 As previously stated, the agreement with Iowa allows Iowa residents to attend Minnesota West Community & Technical College and Minnesota residents to attend Iowa Lakes Community College.
+18 As previously stated, the agreement with Iowa allows Iowa residents to attend Minnesota West Community & Technical College and Minnesota residents to attend Iowa Lakes Community College.

-20 Data from the mid-1980s show the same trends.
+19 Data from the mid-1980s show the same trends.

-flat - from 27,388 students in fall 2010 to 27,016 students in fall 2018 - indicating that growth in the participation gap did not result from increases in Minnesota participation (Figure 2).
+27,388 students in fall 2010 to 26,367 students in fall 2019 - indicating that growth in the participation gap did not result from increases in Minnesota participation (Figure 2).

-Figure 2: Reciprocity Participation of Minnesota Residents, Fall 2010 to Fall 2018
+Figure 2: Reciprocity Participation of Minnesota Residents, Fall 2010 to Fall 2019

-Over the same period, reciprocity participation by residents of Wisconsin, North Dakota, and South Dakota decreased 22 percent, from 16,992 students in fall 2010 to 13,231 students in fall 2018 (Figure 3).
-Specifically, Wisconsin's participation decreased by almost 19 percent, and North Dakota's decreased by 28 percent.
+Over the same period, reciprocity participation by residents of Wisconsin, North Dakota, and South Dakota decreased 27 percent, from 16,992 students in fall 2010 to 12,436 students in fall 2019 (Figure 3).
+Specifically, Wisconsin's participation decreased by about 20 percent, and North Dakota's decreased by 39 percent.
 The next two sections examine where students chose to enroll under Minnesota's two largest reciprocity agreements (Wisconsin and North Dakota), whether the tuition rate approach utilized may incent differences in participation between the states, and what impact the enrollment trends may have on the interstate payments.

-Figure 3: Reciprocity Participation at Minnesota Institutions by Students' State of Origin, Fall 2010 to Fall 2018
+Figure 3: Reciprocity Participation of Minnesota Institutions by Students' State of Origin, Fall 2010 to Fall 2019